 WEBR SHAREHOLDER ALERT: Jakubowitz Law Reminds Weber Shareholders of a Lead Plaintiff Deadline of September 27, 2022

-NEW YORK, Aug.
-26, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Weber Inc. (NYSE: WEBR).
+NEW YORK, Sept.
+2, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Weber Inc. ( NYSE: WEBR).

 To receive updates on the lawsuit, fill out the form: